S4nton/Games/README.md

-This is my first game that I worked with friends as a project in the 10th grade.
-In the team, I held the position of a programmer.
+This is my first game that I worked on with friends as a project in the 10th grade.
++ Position in the team: Programmer
++ Language: C#
++ Development environment: Unity

 *Unfortunately, the source codes have not been preserved.